arnabwahid/iAvro/tools/CHATLOG_USAGE.md

 ```

 Behavior:
-- If `docs/pending_chat_append.txt` has content, the hook converts it into a timestamped session file, rebuilds `docs/chatlog.md` from sessions, and stages both `docs/chatlog.md` and `docs/sessions/`.
+- If `docs/continue_chat.txt` has content, the hook converts it into a timestamped session file, rebuilds `docs/chatlog.md` from sessions, and stages both `docs/chatlog.md` and `docs/sessions/`.
-- A blank `docs/pending_chat_append` marker is created for easy discovery.
+- A blank marker file `docs/continue_chat` is created for easy discovery.
-- If `AUTO_APPEND_CLIPBOARD=1` is set in `.chatlogrc`, the clipboard is written to `pending_chat_append.txt`, then the same session → build flow runs (with CID and preview containment guards).
+- If `AUTO_APPEND_CLIPBOARD=1` is set in `.chatlogrc`, the clipboard is written to `docs/continue_chat.txt`, then the same session → build flow runs (with CID and preview containment guards).

 Notes:
 - Hooks are local; they don’t travel with pushes.
 The installer sets `core.hooksPath=.githooks` in your local repo config.